jackdesert/jackdesert.github.io/_posts/2018-07-05-uwsgi-nginx--common-hurdles.markdown

 it to autostart (systemd) so if you server reboots, your app comes up automatically.

-This is article 1 of 2-part-series.
+This is article 1 of a 2-part-series.
 This article details the hurdles that you must cross to deploy your WSGI Python app using uWSGI and Nginx.

 These be the hurdles: